idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/amazon.md

 ### Minerals

-Both the `geochemistry` module and the GWB software predict indentical saturation indices for minerals.
-They predict the saturation indices of the equilibrium solution in [table:molalities_etc] are greater than 0 for the minerals: nontronite, hematitie, kaolinite, beidellite, pyrophyllite, gibbsite, paragonite and quartz (see Figure 6.3 of [!cite](bethke_2007)).
+Both the `geochemistry` module and the GWB software predict identical saturation indices for minerals.
+They predict the saturation indices of the equilibrium solution in [table:molalities_etc] are greater than 0 for the minerals: nontronite, hematite, kaolinite, beidellite, pyrophyllite, gibbsite, paragonite and quartz (see Figure 6.3 of [!cite](bethke_2007)).

 ## Fixing mineral volumes